 Dunkirk Carnival 2023: One of France’s Oldest and Craziest Festivals Dunkirk Carnival dates back as far as 1676 when families and friends celebrated for three days before the fishermen ventured off to sea on Ash Wednesday.
 Today the festivities continue, albeit with a slightly different slant.
-Hundreds of locals gather in their finest fancy dress, with […]Dunkirk Carnival 2019 Dunkirk, France Dunkirk France
+Thousands of locals gather in their finest fancy dress, with […]Dunkirk Carnival 2021 Dunkirk, France Dunkirk France

 Dunkirk Carnival dates back as far as 1676 when families and friends celebrated for three days before the fishermen ventured off to sea on Ash Wednesday.
 Today the festivities continue, albeit with a slightly different slant.